1960s marked the beginning of the fastback’s slow revival in the U.S.

 A less-discussed factor that may have limited the number of fastbacks offered by U.S. automakers is that they could be costly to develop.
 A fastback typically required more sheetmetal changes than a notchback coupe.
 The 1965-66 Mustang “2+2” fastback was a rare example of a fastback that did not use a unique trunk lid.

-In contrast, the 1969 Ford Cobra pictured at the beginning of this story had a different trunk lid and taillights than its mid-sized siblings.
-And when the Mustang was restyled in 1967, the fastback still shared taillights with the notchback but received its own trunk lid.
-That was the pattern until the notchback was dropped in 1993.
+When the Mustang was restyled in 1967, the fastback still shared taillights with the notchback but received its own trunk lid.
+That pattern was carried over with subsequent redesigns until the notchback was dropped in 1993.

 Some fastbacks offered fold-down rear seats and a pass-through to the trunk that increased cargo-carrying capacity.
 This gave the cars a practical advantage over the standard two-door hardtop but required structural changes if the body was primarily designed for notchbacks.
 This cost more money, which could be a double-whammy if the fastback didn’t sell very well.